iamwillsoto/ai-resume-platform/resume.md

 - Developed and maintained infrastructure as code (IaC) using Terraform and CloudFormation, standardizing deployments across environments and reducing configuration drift by 90%.
 - Implemented secure VPC architectures, including subnetting, routing, NAT gateways, and security group policies, enhancing network performance and reducing cross-region latency by 20%.
 - Orchestrated containerized applications using Docker and Amazon ECS, improving deployment speed and environment consistency for development and production pipelines.
-- Established monitoring and logging solutions with AWS CloudWatch, AWS X-Ray, and Grafana, which reduced troubleshooting time by 50% and improved system observability.
+- Established monitoring and logging solutions with AWS CloudWatch, AWS X-Ray, and Grafana, reducing troubleshooting time by 50% and improving system observability.
-- Enforced robust IAM policies, integrated AWS KMS for data encryption, and conducted quarterly audits, leading to 100% compliance with internal and external security standards.

 ### LIFE TIME FITNESS | IT Service Desk Technician
 **Sep 2014 – Aug 2020**